Revision Hip Replacement

-For a transcript of the April 26 virtual grand rounds by Orthopaedics Chair Dr. Vincent Pellegrini on hip revision on the free case-sharing app Figure 1, search @MUSChealth or #muscrounds on the Figure 1 app (iOS and Android) or at figure1.com.
+For a transcript of the April 26 virtual grand rounds by Orthopaedics Chair Dr. Vincent Pellegrini on hip revision on the free case-sharing app Figure 1, search @MUSChealth or #muscrounds on the Figure 1 app (iOS and Android) or website.

 To view (graphic) surgical photographs of the surgery, click here for a pdf of the Progressnotes article on revision hip replacement.

-Of the approximately 350,000 hip replacements performed each year in the U.S., about 10% will eventually require revision surgery—typically, 15-20 years after the original surgery—due to infection, wear, instability, or component loosening.
+Of the approximately 350,000 hip replacements performed each year in the U.S., about 10 percent will eventually require revision surgery—typically, 15-20 years after the original surgery—due to infection, wear, instability, or component loosening.

 Because revision hip replacements are more challenging and typically performed in an older population, they are best done at high-volume centers with robust critical care and advanced anesthesia services.
 At such centers, revision hip replacements are now commonly performed in patients older than 80 years of age, enhancing their mobility and enabling them to preserve an active lifestyle.